 The vast majority of decisions are made within the first few days: 40% by Day 1, 55% by Day 2, and 65% by Day 3.

 1The Prudential Insurance Company of America, and its affiliates and representatives, do not provide tax, accounting, or legal advice.
 Please consult your own attorney or accountant.

 2Council for Disability Awareness. https://disabilitycanhappen.org/disability-statistic

 Group Insurance coverages are issued by The Prudential Insurance Company of America¸ a Prudential Financial company, Newark, NJ.
-The NeuroFlow App and any related resources of services are provided by NeuroFlow®, a third-party entity that is independent from Prudential Financial, Inc. (“Prudential”) and its subsidiaries.
+Please add the following disclosure for NeuroFlow: The NeuroFlow App and any related resources of services are provided by NeuroFlow®, a third-party entity that is independent from Prudential Financial, Inc. (“Prudential”) and its subsidiaries.
 NeuroFlow®, Prudential, and Prudential’s subsidiaries are to crisis intervention service or medical service providers.
 Accordingly, any resources or services provided by either entity or through the NeuroFlow App are not intended to provide medical advice or a crisis intervention service, and are not intended to provide medical advice or a crisis intervention service, and are not intended diagnose, cure, prevent, advise on and/or treat any disease, disorder, illness, crisis, or condition.